Medgend Icon

 Optic

 • Eat a healthy, balanced diet.
-Your diet should include plenty or fruits and vegetables, especially deep yellow and green leafy vegetables.
+Your diet should include plenty of fruits and vegetables, especially dark leafy green vegetables like spinach, kale, or collard greens.
 Eating fish high in omega-3 fatty acids, such as salmon, tuna, and halibut can also help your eyes.

 • Maintain a healthy weight.
 Being overweight or having obesity increases your risk of developing diabetes.
 Having diabetes puts you at higher risk of getting diabetic retinopathy or glaucoma.

 • Get regular exercise.
 Exercise may help to prevent or control diabetes, high blood pressure, and high cholesterol.
 These diseases can lead to some eye or vision problems.
-So if you exercise regularly, you can lower your risk of getting these eye and vision problems.
+Regular exercise helps lower your risk.

 • Avoid smoking.
 Smoking increases the risk of developing age-related eye diseases such as macular degeneration and cataracts and can damage the optic nerve.

 • Know your family medical history.
-Some eye diseases are inherited, so it is important to find out whether anyone in your family has had them.
+Some eye diseases are inherited (passed down through families), so it is important to find out whether anyone in your family has had them.
 This can help you determine if you are at higher risk of developing an eye disease.

 Getting comprehensive dilated eye exams is especially important because some eye diseases may not have warning signs.
 The exams are the only way to detect these diseases in their early stages, when they are easier to treat.

-• A visual field test to measure your side (peripheral) vision.
-A loss of peripheral vision may be a sign of glaucoma.
+• Test your side (peripheral) vision with a visual field test.
+Losing peripheral vision may be a sign of glaucoma.

-• A visual acuity test, where you read an eye chart about 20 feet away, to check on how well you see at various distances
+• Check how well you see at various distances with a visual acuity test, where you read an eye chart about 20 feet away.

-• Dilation, which involves getting eye drops that dilate (widen) your pupils.
-This allows more light to enter the eye.
-Your eye care provider examines your eyes using a special magnifying lens.
-This provides a clear view of important tissues at the back of your eye, including the retina, macula, and optic nerve.
+• Dilate (widen) your pupils with special eye drops allows more light to enter the eye.
+Your eye care provider then uses a special magnifying lens to clearly see important tissues at the back of your eye, including the retina, macula, and optic nerve.

 If you have a refractive error and are going to need glasses or contacts, then you will also have a refraction test.
 When you have this test, you look through a device that has lenses of different strengths to help your eye care professional figure out which lenses will give you the clearest vision.